How to Build a Marketplace Website

-- A man or woman 21-45 years old without a car who works in an office and has to commute there and back every day.
+- 21-45 year old men and women without cars who work in offices and have to commute there and back every day.

-- They have an income above the average and can afford a taxi maybe 3 times a week.
+- They have an income above the average and can afford getting a taxi maybe 3 times per week.

-- Their pain-points can be crowded public transport in the mornings, long way to an office, fatigue after the hard work day (meaning they don’t want to use public transport to go back home), etc.
+- Their pain-points can be crowded public transport in the mornings, long way to the office, fatigue after hard work days (meaning they don’t want to use public transport to go back home), etc.

 Depending on the product you’re planning on offering, the set of characteristics may vary.

-While understanding your clients’ personas and their needs helps to successfully run marketing campaigns, NOT paying attention to it can cost you a pretty penny.
+While understanding your clients’ personas and their needs helps to successfully run marketing campaigns, NOT paying attention to such details can cost you a pretty penny.

 We can look at the Coca-Cola company as a great example of a failed Buyer Persona determination.

-Early in the life of this company creators decided to change the classic formula and at pre-tests, consumers preferred the old one.
-But there was one thing that wasn’t taken into account and couldn’t be measured — clients’ feelings to the brand.
+Early in the life of this company, the creators decided to change the classic formula and at pre-tests, consumers still preferred the old one.
+However, there was one thing that wasn’t taken into account and couldn’t be measured — clients’ feelings towards the brand.

-Coca-Cola’s target audience didn’t want any change, and that the company couldn’t determine which is a result of a poor Buyer Person understanding.
-Due to it Coca-Cola’s sales fell dramatically.
+The Coca-Cola’s target audience didn’t want any change, and the fact that the company couldn’t determine that is the result of a poor Buyer Persona understanding.
+Due to that, Coca-Cola’s sales fell dramatically.

 Luckily, the company responded quickly and launched the classic formula again and marketed it as “Coca-Cola Classic”.

-For sure, knowing how important the target audience is great, but the main question is where you can get this data.
+For sure, knowing your target audience is great, but the main question is where you can get this data.
 Well, there are several resources: